 It includes:

-- option of getting more eyes on your story from early on with my BFF Beta Brigade
+- the option of getting more eyes on your story with my BFF Beta Brigade*

-- multiple rounds of line and copy edit suggestions/explanations made inline and in the margins using Track Changes
+- using Track Changes, multiple rounds of line and copy edit suggestions made inline and explanations in the margins

 - simple style sheet detailing word and style choices, lists of characters, and world elements in an expandable format, shared on a Google Doc